 AI agent integration: As AI systems move from answering questions to taking actions (shopping, booking, researching), visibility within agent workflows becomes critical.

 Platform-specific optimization: As ChatGPT, Perplexity, Gemini, and others differentiate, platform-specific AEO tactics will become more important.
+Learning how to rank on ChatGPT requires different approaches than optimizing for Google AI Overviews.

 The trajectory is clear: AI search isn't replacing traditional search, but it's capturing an expanding share of how users discover information.
 Brands that optimize for both SEO and AEO will dominate visibility in this fragmented landscape.